 Spend a little time browsing job boards, note down a few salaries that are being advertised for roles that are the same or similar to your own.
 Calculate an average and consider if you’re happy with it - this will give you an idea of the region you should be aiming for.

 When it comes to salaries, there is no one-size-fits-all.
 While everyone may enter a role at the same level, as time progresses you will pick up certain skills and become more proficient in some areas compared to others.
-Using a tool like Salary Survey is the perfect way to narrow down the field and get a better idea of your deserved salary.
-This is because you are able to specify things like the number of years’ experience you have under your belt, your annual bonus and any benefits that you receive.
+Search for average pay rise figures for the UK or use a Salary Survey tool to narrow down the field and get a better idea of your deserved salary, based on industry averages.

-David Ingram, Managing Director at Bring Digital, says he wants to see people come to him with real and tangible proof of their efforts:
+David Ingram, Founder of Bring Digital, says he wants to see people come to him with real and tangible proof of their efforts:

 “It’s always easy to give a pay rise when an employee can tie their achievements back to real commercial value for the company.
 For example ‘I created a social media strategy that has driven £125,000 of new sales’ or ‘I reduced the need to outsource our human resources services, which has saved us £36,000 a year.